What To Do with Leftover Cookies: Chocolate Chip Cookie Truffles

 Truffles are a great way to recycle leftover chocolate chip cookies, peanut butter cookies, oatmeal cookies, shortbread, gingerbread cookies, sugar cookies, Oreos, etc.

 The type of cookie matters.
 Crunchy and crumbly cookies work best.
-Cookies resembling teacakes and containing too much moisture do not work either.
+Cookies resembling teacakes and containing too much moisture do not work.
 However, if they have some frosting on top or inside, like sandwich cookies, they are still good for this recipe.

 Are you a candy maker?